HomeTop HeadlinesFOX News Crew Caught Red-Handed on Street Camera

 A FOX News crew filming a report about China’s surveillance system ended up starring in their own cautionary tale when Beijing’s cameras caught them breaking local traffic laws, resulting in a $40 ticket and a million-view viral moment on Chinese social media.

-Anchor Bret Baier, 55, was in the Chinese capital last week covering President Trump’s three-day state visit for talks with Chinese President Xi Jinping.
-The trip marked the first visit by a U.S. president to China since Trump himself made the trip in 2017, and Fox deployed cameras, robots, red carpets and all the trappings of major international coverage for “Special Report.”
+Anchor Bret Baier, 55, was in the Chinese capital covering President Trump’s three-day state visit for talks with Chinese President Xi Jinping.
+The trip marked the first visit by a U.S. president to China since Trump himself made the trip in 2017, and Fox deployed cameras, robots, red carpets, and all the trappings of major international coverage for their “Special Report.”

 During the broadcast, Baier disclosed that his driver had been pinged by one of Beijing’s surveillance cameras within minutes of a brief illegal stop, with a $40 parking ticket delivered straight to the driver’s phone.
 The incident became the centerpiece of his segment on China’s surveillance apparatus — though not quite in the way producers likely intended.